sap-tutorials/Tutorials/tutorials/abap-setup-bc/abap-setup-bc.md

 1. Go to the [SAP BC homepage](https://support.sap.com/sbc-download) and download the SAP BC server and developer version.
 2. Install the SAP BC by running the setup file in administrator mode.
 We recommend to access the setup file from the console.

-**When installing the developer version, make sure to also install the certificate toolkit.**
+    **When installing the developer version, make sure to also install the Certificate Toolkit.**

 3. Install the latest core fix and service release.
 You can find them on the download page of the SAP BC.
 Follow the instructions of the installation guides.
-You can find them in the ReadMe text file in the download folder.
+You can find them in the `ReadMe` text file in the download folder.

 [DONE]